theramiyer/resume/README.md

 Skeleton was created by [Dave Gamache](https://twitter.com/dhg) for a better web.

 Skeleton-framework-Jekyll was created by [Bradford Lynch](https://twitter.com/blynch41) for better Skeleton and Jekyll harmony.

+Skeleton Resume was created by [Ram Iyer](https://github.com/theramiyer) to enable everyone to have a minimalistic online résumé based on Skeleton, built by Jekyll.